-Measure the Monetary Value of Each New Customer With The Customer Lifetime Value (CLV) KPI
+Measure the monetary value of each customer with Customer Lifetime Value (CLV)

-Customer Lifetime Value (CLV or LTV) measures the amount of money a customer brings in over the entire time they do business with a company.
+Customer Lifetime Value (CLV or LTV) measures the amount of money a new customer brings in over their entire time as a customer.

-To calculate Customer Lifetime Value for your company, you need some numbers.
-First, you need to know how long the average customer sticks with you before they cancel their service.
-Because of course the longer a customer sticks with you, the more valuable they are.
+Customer Lifetime Value requires you to know the lifetime of an average customer.
+The longer a customer does business with you, the more valuable they are.

-You will also need to know your Gross Margin % (the percentage of profit that remains after you have paid your costs for the product or service), and then how much money the average customer brings in each month.
+You will also need your Gross Margin %.
+This value is the percentage of profit after you’ve paid your costs.
+The last piece is the dollar value an average customer brings in each month.

 Monitoring SaaS KPIs on a Dashboard

-Once you have established metrics for measuring Customer Lifetime Value (CLV), you’ll want to establish processes to monitor this and other SaaS KPIs.
+Once you have established processes for measuring CLV:CAC, you’ll want to establish processes to monitor this and other SaaS KPIs.
 Dashboards can be critical in this regard.

-Learn more about how to track your Customer Lifetime Value (CLTV or LTV) on a SaaS Dashboard.
+Learn more about how to track your CLV:CAC on a SaaS Dashboard.